Youth in Jamaica

 Yet not far from these wealthy enclaves a significant number of poor Jamaicans live in squalor, with poor housing, limited food supply, and inadequate access to clean water, quality health care or education.
 Kingston's poor congregate in the slum districts of Trench Town, Ferry, Jones Town, and Denham Town, where water supplies are often polluted and violent youth gangs clash with police for control of the streets.
 Jamaica's high inflation and dependence on imports—especially for food, gasoline, and clothing—has meant that the poor have had to spend a high amount of their relatively small incomes on the necessities of life.

 This is a great introductory trip for people who enjoy interacting with children and doing a variety of ministries, especially in the hot sun!
 Jamaica is also a very relaxing culture to explore, the island itself is beautiful and Jamaicans speak English!
+This trip typically runs for 2 weeks at the end of May.

 For further information, contact Lu Firestone at x 2422 or email@example.com.